ICBI 2018 Application

 When will the courses be held?

-The courses will be held on the following Saturdays:
+The courses are held on Saturdays during the fall.

 Will there be extra support outside the training?

-INRC staff will be available to support the teams, outside of the classroom, as they work on their project and implement the lessons learned through the training.
+INRC staff is available to support the teams, outside of the classroom, as they work on their project and implement the lessons learned through the training.

 A small group of AmeriCorps members may also be working in three of the ICBI neighborhoods.
 Over a 10-month period, 6-7 AmeriCorps members will serve on a Team Service Project.
 The Team Service Projects (TSP) are a part of the Public Allies Indianapolis program that focus on communities and neighborhoods to increase resident engagement through volunteer recruitment, local capacity-building, building local networks, and bringing the Public Allies Core Values to the communities.